blairanderson/serverlessconsultants/plugins/serverless-offline.md

 --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed.
 --corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
 Delimit multiple values with commas.
 Default: '*'
 --corsAllowHeaders          Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'accept,content-type,x-api-key'
+--corsExposedHeaders        Used as additional Access-Control-Exposed-Headers header value for responses.
+Delimit multiple values with commas.
+Default: 'WWW-Authenticate,Server-Authorization'
 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true
 --exec "<script>"           When provided, a shell script is executed when the server starts up, and the server will shut down after handling this command.
 --noAuth                    Turns off all authorizers